mdn/content/files/en-us/learn/html/introduction_to_html/structuring_a_page_of_content/index.md

 ---
 {{LearnSidebar}}{{PreviousMenu("Learn/HTML/Introduction_to_HTML/Marking_up_a_letter", "Learn/HTML/Introduction_to_HTML")}}

-Structuring a page of content ready for laying it out using CSS is a very important skill to master, so in this assessment you'll be tested on your ability to think about how a page might end up looking, and choose appropriate structural semantics to build a layout on top of.
+Structuring a page of content in preparation for laying it out using CSS is a very important skill to master, so in this assessment you will be tested on your ability to predict a page layout and choose appropriate structural semantics upon which to build the layout.

 <table>
   <tbody>